matomo-org/developer-documentation/docs/angularjs-getting-started.md

 Sometimes you might have some reusable components within your plugin in which case you can but them into a `common` folder.
 What's the adventage of this?
 Beside that is scales with the project you will notice immediately what a plugin does when opening a plugin folder whereas this is not the case if you see only `javascripts`, `templates` and `stylesheets` folders.
 Another advantage is we could - in theory - extract a feature into a separate repository and share single widgets with other people.

+A module always ends with `.module.js`.
+A service or factory always ends with `.service.js`, a controller with `.controller.js`, a directive with `.directive.js` and a filter with `.filter.js`.
+Filenames are lowercase and words should be separated by a dash: `site-selector.directive.js`.
+If there is a config for an app the file has to be named as `appname.config.js`, eg. `piwikApp.config.js`.

 There is currently the `angularjs` namespace within a plugin which is a bit annoying, we know.
 Long term we will remove this folder. medium term - once we have more Angular components - we will give this folder at least a better, more meaningful, name.
 With the existing assets structure of jQuery code it is hard to find the least annoying solution for this.

+For a more detailed naming convention have a look at the [Angular Naming Guide](https://github.com/johnpapa/angularjs-styleguide#naming).

 If a component, say a filter, can be reused in different plugins and is not plugin specific we but them into `CoreHome/angularjs/common`: